Cost of Living

 • York Region with the Cities of Toronto, Aurora, King, Markham, and Newmarket, etc.

-Similarly, the Greater Vancouver Area (GVA) has about 2.2 million people in 13 Municipalities, including the cities of Surrey, Vancouver, Mission, Chilliwack, Abbotsford, Langley, White Rock, Burnaby, Maple Ridge, Pit Meadows and a few others.
-The City of Vancouver consists of North Vancouver, West Vancouver, Vancouver West and Vancouver East.
-When a reference is made to the cost of housing in ‘Vancouver’, it is made with specific reference to one of the 13 Municipalities of the Greater Vancouver Area, or the City of Vancouver; it is not an average of all the 13 municipalities of the GVA.
-A house that costs $2 million in the City of Vancouver might cost $500 000 in the City of Maple Ridge which is 35 km East of Vancouver.
-Many people live in Maple Ridge and travel to Vancouver via train every day.
+When a reference is made to the cost of housing in ‘Vancouver’, it is normally made with specific reference the City of Vancouver, which is just one of 13 municipalities; it is not an average of all the 13 municipalities of the GVA.
+For example, a house in the City of Vancouver might cost that cost $2 million, while a house in the City of Maple Ridge (which is 35 km East of Vancouver) might cost $1 million.
+Many people live in surrounding municipalities and travel to Vancouver via train every day.

 Price of Freedom & Safety

-It is also relevant to determine why one would work and live in Canada.
-Is the peace of mind of a stable future and safety in your own home something that one can measure in terms of dollars?
-I do not believe that is the case.
+Is the peace of mind of a stable future and safety in your home something that one can measure in terms of dollars?
+We do not believe so.

 Future & Value of Pension

-Many highly skilled people are not thinking ahead and making individual predictions concerning the future – as many people did not do in Zimbabwe.
-Essentially this is not just a question about the price of milk but a question about the future and the risks involved in an individual’s choices.
+Essentially, this is not just a question about the price of milk in two countries, but a question about the future and the risks involved in an individual’s choices.

-A comparison was made between the prices of a basket of goods: Canada vs. South Africa in October 2015.
+A comparison was made between the prices of a basket of goods: Canada vs. South Africa in February 2025.
 In Canada the prices were selected from The Canadian Superstore and in South Africa the prices of goods at Pick and Pay (comparable type of stores).
 This is obviously not a 100% scientific test.
 Many products are subject to seasonal fluctuations.

 One interesting thing to note is the large variety of choice of products in Canada.
-It is not uncommon to shop for tomatoes and havr to choose between 9 or 10 types of tomatoes.
+It is not uncommon to shop for tomatoes and have to choose between 9 or 10 types of tomatoes.
 A funny example can be used to show the difference in diversity of choices available to shoppers in Canada.
 During October 2015 a well-known retailer in South Africa had ‘Old Spice’ (men’s deodorant) for sale.
 There was only one fragrance available on the shelf, which was the traditional fragrance of ‘Old Spice’, called ‘Original’ in Canada.
-At the same time in Canada, 14 varieties of ‘Old Spice’ were available: Champion, Swagger, Timber, Lion Pride, Bear Glove, Amber, Denali, Pure Sport, Fox Crest, World Throne, Fiji, Citron, Game Day, Original, Fresh and Arctic Force.
-So be prepared for an overload of choices after arrival !
+At the same time in Canada, 14 varieties of ‘Old Spice’ were available: Champion, Swagger, Timber, Lion Pride, Bear Glove, Amber, Denali, Pure Sport, Crest, World Throne, Fiji, Citron, Game Day, Original, Fresh and Arctic Force.
+So be prepared for an overload of choices after arrival!

 We also made a similar price comparison during November 2004 when the exchange rate was about R5 for C$1.
 By Oct 2015 the value of the Rand dropped to around R10 for C$1, which means the cost of Canadian goods skyrocketed in comparative terms (South African Rands).
 Therefore one can multiply the cost of Canadian goods by a factor of 10 to obtain an approximate price in Rands in Oct 2015.
 However, as mentioned earlier this is not good logic as salaries in Canada are generally higher than in South Africa; you will be earning the more powerful dollar.
 Potential immigrants should also consider the expected further depreciation of the Rand in the near future.